Charting Your Financial Future

 An emergency fund is the cornerstone of your finances.
 Everyone has an occasional financial emergency.
 An unexpected auto or home repair, medical bill or loss of income.
 There's a good chance that it was the lack of an emergency fund that caused you to have the debt problem you just solved.

-Here are a couple of articles to help you with an emergency fund:
+Here are some articles to help you with an emergency fund:

 You'll need a place to keep your emergency fund.
 You have a number of options.
 You can put it in a local or online bank, put it on a debit card or hide it in your mattress.
 You can use this tool to find the best rates for your savings.

-Then compare debit cards to see if you're getting the best deal.
+Then compare prepaid debit cards to see if you're getting the best deal.

 Financial freedom is much more than being out of debt and having an emergency fund.
 You'll also want to take control of your finances and create some long range goals.